Supr3mSushi/tic-tac-oe/README.md

-# Tic-tac-toe made by EKIP
+# Tic-tac-toe made by EKIP in order to learn the basics of Python :

 **tic-tac-toe_AI.py** is a tic-tact-toe in Player vs AI, first version.